 On the good ol’ web...

 Get your terms and conditions in order!
 These bad boys protect your intellectual property by making it clear you hold the copyright to the content on your website, which will prevent people from using your work and content without your permission.
 Legal ramifications work wonders!

 By placing your terms and conditions on your website, you’re ensuring your intellectual property is legally protected and the terms are being fully enforced.
 This is just another way of getting your copyright ‘down on paper’ so it’s very clear that the work is yours.
 And no one else can steal it from you without consequences.

-A trademark is a legal way of owning and distinguishing the name, goods, and services your business advertises and provides.
-You can trademark phrases, worlds, sounds, movements, images and smells.
+A trade mark is a legal way of owning and distinguishing the name, goods, and services your business advertises and provides.
+You can trade mark phrases, words, sounds, movements, images and smells.
 Yup.
 Smells.
 Perfumes, even scents in particular stores that they want to be known for and recognised by.
-But I digress...why is a trademark important for you if you want to create your own course?
+But I digress...why is a trade mark important for you if you want to create your own course?

 - Enable you to take immediate action against another business infringing on your rights.

 - Protected by common law, and feature the ™ symbol.